Smana/smana.github.io/content/en/post/crossplane_k3d/index.md

 ```

 That's great :tada: we know have a GKE cluster up and running.

+## 💭 final thoughts

+I've been using Crossplane for a few months now in a production environment.
+Even if I'm conviced about the declarative approach using the Kubernetes API, we decided to move with caution with it.
+It clearly doesn't have Terraform's community and maturity.
+We're still declaring our resources using the `deletionPolicy: Orphan` so that even if something goes wrong on the controller side the resource won't be deleted.
+Furthermore we limited to a specific list of usual AWS resources requested by our developers.
+Nevertheless our target has always been to empower developers and we had really **positive feedback** from them.
+That's the best indicator for us.
+As the project matures, we'll move more and more resources from Terraform to Crossplane.
+IMHO the key success of Crossplane depends on the **providers maintenance and evolution**.
+The Cloud providers interest and involvement is really important.

 In our next article we'll see how to use a [**GitOps**](https://opengitops.dev/) engine to run all the above steps.